 - Product Development: Here the idea on paper is converted into physical product i.e. pilot models or small quantities are produced to laid down specifications.

-- Test Marketing: Market tests and other commercial experiments in limited geographic areas are conducted to ascertain the feasibility of full-scale marketing programme.
+- Test Marketing: Market tests and other commercial experiments in limited geographic areas are conducted to ascertain the feasibility of a full-scale marketing program.
 At this point, management must make the final decision regarding whether to market the product for commercials or not

 - Follow-up: This needs to be done to see how the product is performing in the market.
 This requires market research.

 The brand decision is an important part of product strategy because consumers view a brand as an important part of a product and branding can add value to the product.

 In those days producers and middlemen sold their goods without supplier identification, but with the rise of national firms and national advertising media, branding became important for identification.
 Branding today has gone so strong that each item produced is branded to differentiate between makers and their qualities.